twilio/twilio-live-interactive-video/ReferenceBackendAPI.md

 The reference backend is deployed to [Twilio Functions](https://www.twilio.com/docs/runtime/functions), a serverless environment.

-Twilio Functions does not utilize HTTP method so you can just use `POST` for all requests.
+Twilio Functions does not utilize HTTP methods so you can just use `POST` for all requests.

 ## Authentication